Last Updated on October 2, 2023 by Kyle Whitley

 Light Weight and Compact Size

-Since there is not a big heavy engine on the top of the mower, most battery powered lawn mowers are lightweight.
-My RYOBI weighs in at small 40lbs and folds up the size of a large toolbox.
+Since there is not a big heavy engine on the top of the mower, most battery powered lawn mowers are light weight.
+My RYOBI weighs in at small 40lbs and folds up the size of a large toolbox, which helps in the storage of the battery mower.
 It even has a handle on the top so it can be moved around more easily.
 Being able to store the mower on a lower shelf or in a corner helps out with space in my garage.

 Can I save money using a battery powered mower?

-If you pay someone to tune up your mower or mowers in my case you will definitely save some cash buying an electric mower.
+If you pay someone to tune up your gas powered mower or mowers in my case you will definitely save some cash buying an electric mower.
 Battery life depends on how you take care of the battery.
 If you follow the recommendations of the manufacturer, the battery can last 3 to 5 years or even longer.
+Battery life is definitely something you need to consider when purchasing a battery powered lawn mower.

 A new battery could cost several hundred dollars depending on the model of mower you choose.
 The smaller the battery the smaller the cost of a replacement.
 If you spend several hundreds of dollars on gas, oil changes, air/gas filters, and spark plugs over that 3 to 5 year period you should come out ahead or at least break even from buying and using battery powered mower.